 This Indonesian coffee is actually a transplant from the Jamaican Blue Mountain growing region.
 The combination of the JBM trees and the Indonesian soil creates a truly unique coffee.
-Not as earthy as a Sumatra, and with a lighter body than a Java, it is a clean cup with sweet acidity and a deep, complex flavor.
+Not as earthy as a Sumatra, and with a lighter body than a Java, it yields a crisp, clean cup with sweet acidity and notes of berry and baker’s chocolate.
 We suggest a City to French roast for this bean to enhance and maintain the nuances of this bean.

 the cracks are very easy to distinguish. first cracks are like the popping of popcorn sound with a little lull then a rice krispies sound signalling the second crack. this border line is where the best flavor characteristics of the bean come out. smooth, rich, low acidity(low brightness). the explanation for such a good tasting coffee at such a reasonable price is that these trees were from the jamaican island, where the famed jamaican blue mountain coffee is. unfortunately the jbm has met the same fate as the kona bean due to deteriorating environmental conditions.”